High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 Emotional Awareness

-When we are able to take a critical step back from our immediate response and understand not necessarily why, but how we are reacting to situations, we are exhibiting emotional awareness.
+When we are able to take a critical step back from our immediate response and understand not necessarily why but how we are reacting to situations, we are exhibiting emotional awareness.
 When we operate on auto-pilot and allow our automatic responses to determine our response, we may not be happy with the outcome.
 Reacting out of unrecognized anger or pain can cause us to say thoughtless things that lead to arguments and hurt feelings we later regret.
 Taking an intentional step back before we react can give us the time to assess the situation more clearly and ask ourselves how we would ideally like to respond.

 Emotional control

 Having emotional control is important when we find ourselves in situations that test us on any number of levels.
 Someone might say something that we find upsetting.
 We might have to await test results.
 We may have to make an important decision that will have a significant impact on our lives.
-How a leader responds to these situations is even more important because not only do they set the example and the tone; their reactions can affect the people they lead.
-Being able to stay calm in the face of stress is not only helpful to the person experiencing the stress, but to all the people around them as well.
+How a leader responds to these situations is even more important because not only do they set the example and the tone, their reactions can affect the people they lead.
+Being able to stay calm in the face of stress is not only helpful to the person experiencing the stress but to all the people around them as well.

 Breathing with attention is a wonderful way to get control of your emotions.
 As this helpful article explains, deep breathing can help calm the brain and the nerves, adding that nasal breathing is even more helpful.